roxxoxc24/Excel-Dashboard-Project/README.md

 **• Best-selling and least-selling brands**

-Among all the brands, Cetaphil, an international brand, generated the most sales wth 212,416 sales or the 20% of the total sales.
+Among all the brands, Cetaphil, an international brand, generated the most sales wth 212,416 sales or the 20.12% of the total sales.
 With only 17,739 sales, or 1.68% of total sales, local Filipino brand Belo Essentials produced the fewest sales.

 **• Best and worst month for sales**

-The months with the highest sales were November and December, and the lowest were January.
+The months with the highest sales were November and December, and the lowest were July.

 **• Highest and least sales in terms of product category**

-Cleanser products produced to most sales taking 29% of the sales with 310,847.
+Cleanser products produced to most sales taking 29.44% of the sales with 310,847.
-On the other hand Toner products only produced 113,288 which is only 11% of the sales.
+On the other hand Toner products only produced 113,288 which is only 10.73% of the sales.

 **• Highest paying customers**